arizvisa/ida-minsc/docs/static/install.rst

 | MacOS      | /Applications/IDA Pro/ida.app/Contents/MacOS/python |
 +------------+-----------------------------------------------------+

-Within this directory contains the Python code for the IDAPython api.
+Within this directory contains the Python code for the IDAPython API.
 Due to the variations between both Python 2.x and Python 3.x, IDAPython splits its implementation and necessary files under the "``python/2``" directory for Python 2.x, and the "``python/3``" directory for Python 3.x.
 These subdirectories will contain the